iron-software/IronXL-Examples/examples/create-excel-spreadsheet/README.md

 - `BottomBorder`
 - `SetBackgroundColor`

-It's important to note that for formats like CSV, TSV, JSON, and XML, each sheet in the workbook will be saved as a separate file.
-The naming scheme for these files follows the pattern `fileName.sheetName.format`.
-For example, a CSV file created would be named `sample.new_sheet.csv`.
+For file formats such as CSV, TSV, JSON, and XML, IronXL will generate a separate file for each sheet within the workbook.
+The format for the file names is `fileName.sheetName.format`.
+As an example, for a CSV file, the resultant file name would be `sample.new_sheet.csv`.